-Restriction of hazardous substances

-Lexmark evaluates printers, supplies and packaging for compliance to material restriction directives and legislation.
-Lexmark complies with the material restriction requirements adopted under the European Union Recast Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Directive 2011/65/EU as amended by EC/2015/863.
+Restriction of hazardous substances Lexmark evaluates printers, supplies and packaging for compliance to material restriction directives and legislation.
+Lexmark complies with the material restriction requirements adopted under the European Union's Recast of the Restriction of Certain Hazardous Substances (RoHS) in Electrical and Electronic Equipment Directive 2011/65/EU as amended by EC/2015/863.
 Per the RoHS recast directive, conformance is declared via the CE Mark declarations, which are posted on the Lexmark website: Regulatory Compliance.

 RoHS restricts the amount of certain hazardous substances in electrical and electronic equipment.
 These hazardous materials include four metals (lead, mercury, hexavalent chromium, cadmium), two brominated flame retardants (polybrominated biphenyl and polybrominated diphenyl ether), and four phthalates (DEHP, BBP, DBP and DiBP).

 Lexmark does not claim RoHS exemptions for cadmium.
-Lexmark has developed a conformance assurance system for materials restrictions that includes an audit process.
+Lexmark has developmed a confromance assurance system for materials restrictions that includes an annual audit process.
 Audit results indicating a nonconformance lead to further evaluation, material or component changes if needed, and notification to authorities if products ship with noncompliant parts.
 Information on conformance may be found in Product Health and Safety.